 The purpose of the HCV program is to provide rental assistance to eligible families.
 The rules and regulations of the HCV program are determined by the U.S. Department of Housing and Urban Development.
-COC is afforded choices in the operation of the program which are included in COC's administrative plan, a document approved by the board of commissioners of COC.
+The PHA is afforded choices in the operation of the program which are included in the PHA's administrative plan, a document approved by the board of commissioners of the PHA.

-The HCV program offers mobility to eligible families because they may search for suitable housing anywhere in COC's jurisdiction and may also be eligible to move under portability to other PHAs' jurisdictions.
+The HCV program offers mobility to eligible families because they may search for suitable housing anywhere in the PHA's jurisdiction and may also be eligible to move under portability to other PHAs' jurisdictions.

-When a family is determined to be eligible for the program and funding is available, COC issues the family a housing voucher.
-When the family finds a suitable housing unit and funding is available, COC will enter into a contract with the owner and the family will enter into a lease with the owner.
+When a family is determined to be eligible for the program and funding is available, the PHA issues the family a housing voucher.
+When the family finds a suitable housing unit and funding is available, the PHA will enter into a contract with the owner and the family will enter into a lease with the owner.
 Each party makes their respective payment to the owner so that the owner receives full rent.

 Even though the family is determined to be eligible for the program, the owner has the responsibility of approving the family as a suitable renter.
-COC continues to make payments to the owner as long as the family is eligible and the housing unit continues to qualify under the program.
+The PHA continues to make payments to the owner as long as the family is eligible and the housing unit continues to qualify under the program.